 So if you’re shopping online, it’s definitely a place you should check out.

-It’s particularly good for cheap accessories – you can find stick on prosthetics, masks, hats, wigs and more from as little as $0.99.
+It’s particularly good for cheap accessories – you can find stick-on prosthetics, masks, hats, wigs and more for as little as $0.99.

 You can make it even better by using these Amazon cashback methods.

 Plus, Amazon has a huge selection of Halloween costumes for under $25.